 University Advising (TTUA) serves by design as Texas Tech's university academic advising unit.
 As a department, University Advising engages in several important student recruitment, transition, and retention initiatives:

 - TTU DISCOVERY!
 Program guiding the academic exploration of undecided and uncertain students

 - TTU Prelaw Program for undergraduates pursuing a future education in a school of law

 - TTUA, advising students on their way to declaring a major and facilitating their academic success.

 In summary, TTUA is most strongly motivated to continue its beneficial history of serving Texas Tech University on all matters concerning academic advising.
 A description, brief history, and a list of highlights for each of these important endeavors is detailed in the sections that follow.

 Texas Tech University Advising

-Because student issues range from finding the right classroom to finding the right major, to finding out the difference between a W, a DG, a DW, and University Withdrawal, University Advising maintains a triage advisor in the office from 7:45am to 5pm, and has developed an online Student Resource Guide, a YouTube Channel and an index of Frequently Asked Questions (FAQ) to provide 24/7 academic guidance for students.
+Because student issues range from finding the right classroom to finding the right major, to finding out the difference between a W, a DG, a DW, and University Withdrawal, University Advising maintains a triage advisor in the office, and has developed an online Student Resource Guide, a YouTube Channel and an index of Frequently Asked Questions (FAQ) to provide 24/7 academic guidance for students.